sp3ttr0/HexaHavoc/README.md

 ## Options
 ```
--d <target_domain>: Specifies the target domain for the DNS takeover.
+-d <target_domain> (Required) Specifies the target domain for the DNS takeover.
--t <target_ip>: Specifies the target IP address to relay NTLM authentication.
+-t <target_ip>     (Required) Specifies the target IP address to relay NTLM authentication.
--i <interface>: (Optional) Specifies the network interface to use.
+-i <interface>     (Optional) Network interface to use.
 Defaults to eth0.
--l	(Optional) Loot output directory where captured hashes and credentials will be saved.
+-l	(Optional)     (Optional) Loot output directory where captured hashes and credentials will be saved.
 Defaults to dumps/.
 -v: (Optional) Enables verbose logging for debugging.
 ```